gchi66/pailin-abroad/lesson_docs/en/level_1.md

 	(2+ nouns) are

+**2+ nouns**

 ‘2+ nouns’ refers to a ‘plural noun.’
 This means more than one person or thing.
 In the conversation, ‘these pancakes’ and ‘The chocolate pancakes’ are examples because they refer to multiple pancakes.

-Plural nouns will be explored more in Lesson 3.5.
+Plural nouns will be explored more in <span style="text-decoration:underline;">Lesson 3.5.</span>

+**How to spot 2+ nouns**

 For now, a simple way to recognize a plural noun is that it often ends in -s, like ‘pancakes,’ ‘books,’ or ‘dogs.’
 You can see more examples of (2+ nouns) in the section below.

 Notice that the pronouns ‘we’ and ‘they’ are also plural because they refer to more than one person.

+**Contractions**

 The subject and ‘are’ are usually contracted to form one word.